CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk10.md

 _There are a few points though:
 The first year label is 1925, but there is data available for a few cities for earlier years.
 I would have either removed the data and start by 1925 or start with the correct label.
 The space between the axis and the year 1925 is confusing.
 The labels of the cities are too close to the previous chart which confused me the first time I saw the chart.
 Either increase the space between the charts or move the headline closer to the chart it represents.
-The black line which represents the smoothing of the data should have been labeled; otherwise you have to guess as a reader.
+The black line which represents the smoothing of the data should have been labeled; otherwise, you have to guess as a reader.
 For the source, Wikipedia is a very broad source description.
 I get that the available space is limited, but something more descriptive would be great.
 And metro areas are also not as clear to an outsider (especially people living overseas)._

 <hr />